Paripāṭal: Description

 The Paripatal manuscripts suggest that it was not purely an abstract literary work, rather a guide for devotional songs to be sung.
-The poems also mention temples and shrines, thereby suggesting that the Tamil people had already built temples for Vishnu, Murugan, and other deities in the Sangam era.
+The poems also mention temples and shrines, thereby suggesting that the Tamil people had already built temples for Vishnu and Murugan in the Sangam era.
 The Paripatal anthology is likely a late Sangam literature, states Zvelebil, separated from the earliest Sangam work by at least three centuries.
 This is evidenced by the linguistic and grammatical innovations, and its mention of mural paintings in temples and other cultural innovations.
 Takanobu Takahashi concurs that this is a late Sangam work, and adds that the poems were likely composed over several generations over 100–150 years (3rd century CE).
 A. K. Ramanujan suggests this Sangam anthology may be from about the 6th century.
 The poems allude to many pan-Indian legends, such as the samudra manthan (churning of cosmic ocean), Vishnu devotee Prahlada's struggle, Shiva and Murugan legends.
 The Paripatal collection may be the early buds of transitional poems that flowered into the Bhakti movement poetry.

 According to V. N. Muthukumar and Elizabeth Rani Segran, the Vishnu devotional poems in the Paripatal are some of "earliest and finest representations of devotional genre", while the poems dedicated to Vaikai (Vaiyai) river are "unbriddled celebration of sensuality and love".
 The first Tamil edition of Paripatal from palm-leaf manuscripts discovered in 19th century was published by U. V. Swaminatha Iyer in 1918.
 A French translation was published in 1968 by François Gros.
-English translations of the collection has been published by Seshadri, Hikosaka et al in 1996, as well as partly by Muthukumar and Segram in 2012.
+English translations of the collection has been published by Seshadri, Hikosaka et al. in 1996, as well as partly by Muthukumar and Segram in 2012.